ClickPost-logo-white

 Instead of borrowing money against their assets or shares, private companies prefer to use the existing or future inventory levels as collateral for the capital.
 This is beneficial for companies that are relatively small or do not have enough cash flow to qualify for a loan for the required amount.

 When raising capital through this method, the companies have to submit the intended or existing inventory levels to the lender.
 The lender then calculates the value of the inventory after factoring in various risks and potential market fluctuations.
-The sum of money for that value is then offered to the business in the form of a loan or line of credit, along with payment terms and interest rates.

 Once the inventory has been sold, businesses will repay the bank/lender as per the terms stipulated in the contract.
 In case of default, the inventory will be used to reimburse the lender for the loan amount.